winitzki/scall/tutorial/programming_dhall.md

 The compiler will report a type error if the programmer writes by mistake something like `LNot (LInt 123)`.

-The definition of `LExp t` is not type-parametric in `t` because values of type `LExp t` can be created only when `t = Int` or `t = Bool`, and not with arbitrary types `t`.
+The definition of `LExp t` is not parametrically polymorphic in `t`.
+To see that it is _not_ a data structure that works in the same way for all `t`, notice that values of type `LExp t` can be created only when `t = Int` or `t = Bool`, and not with arbitrary other types `t`.
 Also, specific constructors (`LAdd`, `LNot`, etc.) require arguments of specific types (such as `LExp Int`) and will not work with an `LExp t` with an arbitrary `t`.

+GADTs are usually defined to work in special ways when their parameters are set to specific types.
-As definitions of GADTs are typically not type-parametric, GADTs are usually neither covariant nor contravariant in their type parameters.
+For that reason, GADTs are normally neither covariant nor contravariant in their type parameters.
 This is not a problem, because in practice it is not necessary to have a `fmap` function for GADTs.

-The definition of a GADT can use the type parameters in a precise way required by the task at hand.
+The definition of a GADT can use its type parameters in a precise way required by the task at hand.
 Because of this flexibility, GADTs are a powerful feature of languages such as OCaml, Haskell, and Scala.

-For illustration, let us show the Haskell code for an interpreter for the toy language.
+For illustration, let us implement an interpreter for the toy language in Haskell.
-The interpreter will be a function of type `LExp t -> t`, which will guarantee at type level that expressions are evaluated to correct types.
+The interpreter will be a function of type `LExp t -> t`, which will guarantee _at type-checking time_ that expressions are evaluated to correct types.

 ```haskell
 eval :: LExp t -> t             -- Haskell.